 For example, Microsoft announced in March 2008 that users would soon be able to add their contacts from Facebook, LinkedIn, Bebo, Hi5 and Tagged accounts to their Windows Life Messenger contact list.
 No doubt more changes will continue to come [source: PC World].

-For lots more information about Windows Live Messenger and related topics, check out the links on the next page.
+For lots more information about Windows Live Messenger and related topics, check out the links below.